Nicole Fournier-Sylvester, Ph.D.

 ● Advocate for and contribute to online communities where differences are valued, and all participants are treated with dignity and feel like they belong.

-Kymlicka, W. (2017).
-The Hardware and Software of Pluralism, Accounting for Change in Diverse Societies.
+Kymlicka, Will (2017).
+The Hardware and Software of Pluralism.
 Ottawa, ON: Global Centre for Pluralism.